 Resources for Advisors

 Studying abroad is hugely beneficial for student’s cognitive, social, and personal development.
 Living independently in another country, interacting with different cultures, and gaining knowledge of the world are integral in their success during and after college.
-To support students going abroad, facutly advisors and department chairs should use this page to find out more about the study abroad process, the role of the advisor, and the course approval process.
+To support students going abroad, faculty advisors and department chairs should use this page to find out more about the study abroad process, the role of the advisor, and the course approval process.

 Advising Support from OIE